 On 10 January 2019, Air Canada re-acquired Aeroplan from Aimia.

-In February 2019, it was reported that the Air Canada mobile app in the iOS App Store recorded users' activities and transmitted data, including credit card data and passport numbers, to remote servers without informed consent.
+In February 2019, TechCrunch reported that the Air Canada mobile app in the iOS App Store incorporated session-replay software from Glassbox, which recorded users' activities and transmitted the data, including unredacted credit card data and passport numbers, to remote servers without the users' informed consent.

-On 16 May 2019, Air Canada announced it was in exclusive talks to buy Transat A.T., the parent company of Air Transat, for CA$520 million.
+On 16 May 2019, Air Canada announced it was in exclusive talks to buy Transat A.T., the parent company that owns Air Transat, for CA$520 million.

 On 27 June 2019, Transat A.T. agreed to be purchased by Air Canada for CA$13 per share.